ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 - Action filters are a type of filter in ASP.NET Core that are used to inject custom logic before or after the execution of a controller action method.
 [Understanding Action Filters in ASP.NET Core](https://medium.com/@kefasogabi/understanding-action-filters-in-asp-net-core-a-comprehensive-guide-with-code-samples-ec1f1f2af425)

 ## 19).
 What is MVC Architecture?
-How to create Controllers?
+Explain Life cycle of MVC.

 **MVC (Model-View-Controller)** separates the logic of the application from the display.
 MVC, with its ‘separation of concerns principle, not only creates a solid framework for web applications but also ensures that different aspects of the application are neatly organized, simplifying future scalability.